-The Stockholders and Board of Directors Asian Terminals, Inc. and its SubsidiariesA.
-Bonifacio DrivePort Area, Manila
+The Stockholders and Board of Directors

+A. Bonifacio Drive

+Port Area, Manila

 We have audited in accordance with Philippine Standards on Auditing, the accompanying consolidated financial statements of Asian Terminals Inc. (the "Company") and its Subsidiaries (collectively known as the "Group") as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021, included in this Form 17-A, and have issued our report thereon dated March 11, 2022.